eyjohn/otel-cpp-lib-test/README.md

-# otel-cpp-test
+# otel-cpp-lib-test

-A repo to test OpenTelemetry-cpp API.
+A repo to test OpenTelemetry-cpp API in a library.